roboscienceorg/book/source/Simulation/ScipyMath.rst

 SciPy and Mathematics
 ---------------------

+The following material assumes that you are familiar with Python.
+Python reads like pseudocode and so it is possible to follow along without a background in Python if you have seen some other programming language.
+A quick introduction is given in the Appendices for those who want to ramp up before reading on.

-SciPy, , is a collection of open-source packages for Scientific Computing.
+SciPy, is a collection of open-source packages for Scientific Computing.
 One of the packages, redundantly named, SciPy library is a collection of numerical methods including special functions, integration, optimization, linear algebra, interpolation, and other